botesjuan/BasicDropBox/README.md

 # Kali Linux WiFi Access Point Setup

->To set up your Raspberry Pi 4 (running Kali Linux) as a wireless access point and use SSH (via PuTTY) to connect from your laptop, follow these steps:
+>set up Raspberry Pi 4 (running Kali Linux) as a wireless access point and use SSH (via PuTTY) to connect from laptop, follow these steps:

->Running Kali Linux on Raspberry Pi 4, the system does not use `dhcpcd.conf` and
+>Running Kali Linux on Raspberry Pi 4, the system does not use `dhcpcd.conf`
->you've successfully configured the `eth0` interface using the `/etc/network/interfaces` file,
+>Configured the `eth0` interface using the `/etc/network/interfaces` file
->I'll update the wireless access point (AP) setup to align with this configuration.
+>Wireless access point (AP) configuration:

 ## Setting up a Wireless Access Point (AP) on Kali Linux